 34. Impress your clients by getting under their skin

 Every client considers its business to be its baby, so make sure you share their love by getting under the skin of what they do.
 Buy trade magazines and read up about their industry, so you can impress your client by showing that you know your stuff.

 When you're a freelancer, it's all too easy to work every waking hour.
 If you're working too hard, stop right now!
 Downtime is so important for your well-being.
 Besides, working long hours doesn't mean you get more work done.
 Understand that you'll be far more productive if you work six or seven hours each day while getting enough rest during evenings and weekends.

 36. Write a blog to share your expertise

-Don't all groan at once, but blogging is actually really valuable.
-Not only will you build quality content on your website that will help with your digital marketing, you'll also be learning something new every day.
+Don't all groan at once, but blogging is valuable.
+Not only will you build quality content on your website that will help with your digital marketing, but you'll also be learning something new every day.
 Researching and writing about different topics is a great way to expand your knowledge.

 37. Take a night class

 There's no harm in signing up for a new course to improve your skills.
 That's whether you want to become a better bookkeeper or you're keen to learn more about marketing.
 Contact your local school or college to see if they run any adult classes.

 38. Be pro-active to win more work